 THE LESSON IS CLEAR: FOR ANY ORGANIZATION THAT ACCEPTS PAYMENT CARDS VIA THE WEB, THEIR SHOPPING CART IS A TARGET FOR CYBER-CRIMINALS.
-COMMON INJECTION ATTACK PATH

-Figure 6 COMMON INJECTION ATTACK PATH The path that both malicious code and valuable financial information take during an injection attack, now that third-party services are such a common component for web applications.
-Figure 7 (previous page) FORMJACKING BREACHES BY INDUSTRY The distribution of formjacking breaches by industry (by breach count, not record count). app server.
-Third-party scripts, however, are loaded directly by the client browser, bypassing perimeter security.
-The WAF may see a script such as an advertisement loaded from an ad network, but it does not see the contents of that script.
-Traditional security tooling views it as completely legitimate.
-Furthermore, sites that deliver malware or receive skimmed financial information tend to have legitimate encryption certificates on look-alike domains.
-This is what makes injection such a durable flaw, and why its latest incarnation makes third-party content such a significant problem.
-Reject the Inject The lesson is clear: for any organization that accepts payment cards via the web, their shopping cart is a target for cyber-criminals.
+Reject the Inject

+The lesson is clear: for any organization that accepts payment cards via the web, their shopping cart is a target for cyber-criminals.
 If Magecart is in use, it should be immediately patched with the latest version.
 Because injection flaws can be exploited in any stage of an attack, finding and evaluating their impact depends on context.
 The risk of these kinds of attacks are magnified when the target web application uses third-party code running offsite.
 We strongly recommend thorough testing and watching of all third-party components on sites with forms accepting critical information.

-To get more context into the evolution of injection, and how formjacking is changing the threat landscape, see Episode 3.
-Access Credential Attacks Figure 8 (following page) 2018 ACCESS BREACHES BY CAUSE: U.S. The sample text from breach notification letters for each category shows the overlap between categories and the difficulty doing of root cause analysis from afar.
-In 2018, 47% of breaches were access-related, and 20% specifically targeted email access.
-Think about that: email is directly attributed as a factor in more than one out of five breach reports.
+Access Credential Attacks

+In 2019, 52% of breaches were access-related, and 33% specifically targeted email access.
+Think about that: email is directly attributed as a factor in one out of three breach reports.
 A typical breach notification letter goes something like this: "Unauthorized persons used stolen credentials to gain access to emails containing confidential records...".
 By accident or design oversight, organizations are still storing unencrypted medical and financial data in weakly protected email boxes.
 This has been a problem for decades and looks like it will persist for some time.

+Brute Force

-Brute Force In addition to email and phishing attacks, we continue to see many brute force attacks.
+In addition to email and phishing attacks, we continue to see many brute force attacks.
 Although they are only successful four times out of a thousand, they're cheap and easy to attempt.
 Attackers understand the economic profit of "buying bulk," so there are a lot of brute force attacks going on.

 We typically define brute force attacks as either ten or more successive failed attempts to log in in less than a minute, or 100 or more failed attempts in one 24-hour period.
 However, attackers realize that these kinds of behaviors are easily monitored and so have begun to alter their behavior.
 Sophisticated brute force campaigns now employ "low-and-slow" attacks, often using an IP address only a few times before trying from a different one.
 These kinds of brute force attacks are almost impossible to distinguish from legitimate connection attempts, though the more advanced WAFs have some capability to correlate this traffic and mark it as an attack.

-Depending on how robust your monitoring capabilities are, brute force attacks can appear innocuous, like a legitimate login with correct username and password.
+DEPENDING ON HOW ROBUST YOUR MONITORING CAPABILITIES ARE, BRUTE FORCE ATTACKS CAN APPEAR INNOCUOUS, LIKE A LEGITIMATE LOGIN WITH CORRECT USERNAME AND PASSWORD.

 One of the best threat intelligence sources we have for brute force attacks comes from our own F5 Security Incident Response Team (SIRT).
 The F5 SIRT reported that in 2018, brute force attacks against F5 customers were the second most frequent type that they encountered, constituting 19% of addressed incidents.
 While the SIRT also noted a low success rate, even failed brute force attacks can affect system performance.
 On six separate occasions, the SIRT found that brute force attacks caused the target's entire authentication infrastructure to go down.
 Even when the servers stayed up, authentication for legitimate users locked out or bogged down, resulting in an indirect denial-of-service attack.

-20% EMAIL "We have learned that an unauthorized third party appeared to have gained access to employee email accounts and that some of those messages may have contained personal information belonging to some customers."
-19% PHISHING TO EMAIL HACK "We were the victim of an email phishing attack resulting in emails and attachments from employee email accounts may have been potentially accessed by an unauthorized person."
-4% STOLEN CREDENTIALS "We learned that an unauthorized third party gained access to a third party site we use using our employees credentials."
-1.8% CREDENTIAL STUFFING "We've learned that an unauthorized third party obtained usernames and passwords to login to some accounts.
-We've determined that unauthorized parties may have obtained usernames and passwords from other companies' security breaches."
-0.6% PHISHING TO STEAL CREDS "We have determined that our Office 365 portal was subject to unauthorized access because of a phishing scam and that employees accounts may have been compromised."
-0.6% EMAIL SOCIAL ENGINEERING "Some of your personal information was released as part of an employee's response to a phishing email directed to the company by someone impersonating a senior member of management."
-0.4% BRUTE FORCE "We became aware of a significant increase in the number of login errors that were the result of numerous attempts to log into our site from foreign countries."
-0.4% CREDS STOLEN FROM 3RD PARTY "We recently learned that a third-party vendor in possession of some of our data experienced a security incident.
-As a result of this issue, certain personal information contained in the vendor's environment may have been accessed by an unauthorized party."
-0.1% PHONE SOCIAL ENGINEERING "An unidentified telephone caller claimed to be one of our customers and was able to answer security questions by providing detailed personal identifying information..."
+FIGURE 7: ACCESS BREACHES BY CAUSE: U.S.

+The sample text from breach notification letters for each category shows the overlap between categories and the difficulty doing of root cause analysis from afar.

+FIGURE 8: 2018 BRUTE FORCE ATTACKS BY PROTOCOL/SERVICE

+(as a percentage of 2018 F5 SIRT incidents)

+Brute force attacks mitigated by the F5 SIRT, broken down by protocol/service.

+29%, ATTACKS AGAINST WEB APPLICATIONS SURPASSED ALL OTHER SERVICES.

-BRUTE FORCE ATTACKS BY INDUSTRY
+FIGURE 9: 2018 BRUTE FORCE ATTACKS BY INDUSTRY